julien-boudry/Condorcet/README.md

 * **Copeland** http://en.wikipedia.org/wiki/Copeland%27s_method

 * **Kemeny-Young** http://en.wikipedia.org/wiki/Kemeny-Young_method
-*Kemeny-Young is currently limited to elections not exédant 6 candidates.
-For reasons of performance almost insuperable.
-Solutions for a populated cache precalculated data are under review to reach 7 or 8 candidates, and maybe even 9.*
+*Kemeny-Young is currently limited up to 8 candidats.
+Note that, for 8 candidates, you must provide into php.ini a memory_limit upper than 160MB.
 * **Minimax Family** http://en.wikipedia.org/wiki/Minimax_Condorcet
     * **Minimax Winning** *(Does not satisfy the Condorcet loser criterion)*
     * **Minimax Margin** *(Does not satisfy the Condorcet loser criterion)*